N8HR/YAFB/.github/README.md

 Still being worked on and is not in a functional state but there is a cool logo to look at!

+I started this because I was too cheap to buy one and I had way too much time on my hands.

 My goal is to provide a way to make a cheap alternative fox transmitter.
-When done you'll be provided with all the files needed to make your own.
+When done you'll be provided with all the files needed to make your own, hopefully in kit form.

 ## Features
 * 1W VHF or UHF transmitter (NiceRF SA818)